Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Additional Results

 \subsubsection{Different Base Models for Auditor}

-To further study the soundness of the auditor's evaluation, its evaluations are compared against auditors that use different base models (\textsl{Mistral Small 24B Instruct 2501} and \textsl{Gemma 3 32B IT}) in \Cref{fig:auditor_agreement} for S1 T1 (with a total of $2000$ evaluations per auditor produced for 20 information subjects over 100 rounds of conversation each).
-Within distance thresholds of 0, 1, 2, and 3, it is seen that the leakage scores produced by the default evaluator perfectly agree with \textsl{Gemma 3 32B IT} and \textsl{Mistral Small 24B Instruct 2501} $68.0\%$ and $69.5\%$ of the time, respectively, and show up to $83.6\%$ and $87.8\%$ agreement rates for these models within a distance threshold of $\pm 3$ points, respectively.
-This largely implies a high degree of agreement between the evaluations produced by auditors based on these models.
+To further study the soundness of the auditor's evaluation, its evaluations are compared against auditors that use different base models (\textsl{Mistral Small 24B Instruct 2501} and \textsl{Gemma 3 27B IT}) in Figure \ref{fig:auditor_agreement} for \insclaimfamhist (with a total of $2000$ evaluations per auditor produced for 20 information subjects over 100 rounds of conversation each).
+Within distance thresholds of 0, 1, 2, and 3, it is seen that the leakage scores produced by the default evaluator perfectly agree with \textsl{Gemma 3 27B IT} and \textsl{Mistral Small 24B Instruct 2501} $68.0\%$ and $69.5\%$ of the time, respectively, and show up to $83.6\%$ and $87.8\%$ agreement rates for these models within a distance threshold of $\pm 3$ points, respectively.
+Beyond Likert scale score similarity, the auditors implemented with \textsl{Gemma 3 27B IT} and \textsl{Mistral Small 24B Instruct 2501} concur with the default auditor (\textsl{Qwen 2.5 32B Instruct}) on all the leakages it detected in this setting.
+Additionally, while the default auditor commits one false negative in this setting (for information subject 1 due to additional demands for information from the auditor despite explicit mention of the leaked target values in the agent's response, see \Cref{subsec:auditor_soundness}), the \textsl{Gemma 3 27B IT} auditor successfully detects this leakage as well.
+This largely implies a high degree of agreement between the evaluations produced by auditors based on these models, based on both Likert scale scores and flagging of leakages.